Roman Fitness Systems

 THE PROBLEM: LOVE HANDLES

 Probably my least favorite incarnation of regional fat storage is love handles and lower back fat.
-Even when I am in lean condition – I’m talking shredded pretty much everywhere else – I store some fat in my love handles and lower back.
-It used to take me an extra 3 weeks to get rid of it!
+Even when I am in lean condition—I’m talking shredded pretty much everywhere else—I store some fat in my love handles and lower back.

 The reason I tend to store fat this way is because of how my body reacts to certain hormones, and because of the effect those hormones have on fat storage.
 The degree to which you are able to process and respond to glucose (sugar) in your body is called insulin sensitivity.
 The higher this is, the easier and more efficiently your body utilizes carbohydrates for energy, and the less likely you are to store carbs as fat.